David Reuben (author): Career

-Reuben served as a psychiatrist in the United States Air Force from 1959 to 1961.
-Following his military service, Reuben established a private psychiatry practice in Southern California.
+Reuben served as a medical officer in the United States Air Force from 1959 to 1961.
+Following his military service, Reuben established a private practice in Southern California.
 He also worked at Harvard Medical School and the Massachusetts Health Center.

 During the early 1970s, Reuben became a celebrity doctor and appeared on television with multiple appearances on The Tonight Show and Dick Cavett Show.
 He shifted from medical practice to full‑time writing by the mid‑1970s.